Quick facts

 PERSONAL

-Paralyzed from the waist down in an auto accident on September 28, 2010… Named Best Athlete for Para ice hockey at the 2015 Ottawa Sports Awards … His father Andrew has served as director of Women's Para Hockey of Canada… He serves on the board of directors as the intermediate division programme coordinator at Sledge Hockey of Eastern Ontario [SHEO] in Ottawa ….
-Started playing sledge hockey with the Ottawa Falcons in 2011 …
+Paralyzed from the waist down in an auto accident on September 28, 2010 … His father Andrew has served as director of Women’s Para Hockey of Canada… Henry serves on the board of directors as the intermediate division programme coordinator at Sledge Hockey of Eastern Ontario [SHEO] in Ottawa ….
+Started playing Para ice hockey with the Ottawa Falcons in 2011 …

 NOTABLE INTERNATIONAL RESULTS